Kemunto123/Authentication-/README.md

 - **Authentication** checks if the user is logged in.
 - **Authorization** checks if the user has the required permissions (roles) to delete another user.

-### 4. Evaluation Criteria

-1. **Clarity (20%):** The explanation breaks down complex concepts like authentication and authorization into simpler parts, making them easier to understand.

-2. **Relevance (30%):** The content stays focused on explaining why allowing user deletion after authentication can be risky and the differences between authentication and authorization.

-3. **Structure (10%):** The content is logically organized, with a clear introduction, explanation, and conclusion.

-4. **Depth of Analysis (40%):** The analysis delves into the implications of allowing this functionality and explains the importance of separating authentication from authorization.

-## Conclusion

-This project demonstrates how to handle user management securely using JWT-based authentication and authorization in Node.js.
-The delete user functionality showcases the potential risks and considerations needed when implementing such features.
-By properly managing authentication and authorization, we can create a more secure and robust system.
 ```